nikhil-rana-01/Docket/README.md

-# Todo_list
+# Docket
-A basic to-do list app in Mern Stack
+A basic app in Mern Stack to make list of tasks.

 ## Screenshots